-2. Radiation exposure from nuclear facility Nuclear power plants (NPPs), nuclear fuel manufacturing plants, nuclear research reactors, etc. are considered as nuclear facilities.
+2. Radiation exposure from nuclear facility

+Nuclear power plants (NPPs), nuclear fuel manufacturing plants, nuclear research reactors, etc. are considered as nuclear facilities.
 NPPs generate electricity like thermal and hydroelectric power plants.

 Facilities handling radioactive materials always monitor radiation doses at surrounding areas.

 Under the law, the dose limit sets at less than 1mSv per year.
 NPPs and nuclear fuel facilities set the target does limit in order to reduce radiation levels in surrounds as low as possible.

 Individual annual dose from natural and non-radiation sources

-Fallout: Radioactive fallout from nuclear weapons tests Source: United Nations Scientific Committee on the Effects of Atomic Radiation (UNSCEAR), "Report 2008"
+\Fallout: Radioactive fallout from nuclear weapons tests

+Source: United Nations Scientific Committee on the Effects of Atomic Radiation (UNSCEAR), "Report 2008"

-Uses of Radiation in Our Life and Industry
+Property of Radiation

-Uses of Radiation in Our Life and Industry Property of Radiation Radiation has the ability to pass through substances (penetrating property), also to change the structure of materials.
+Radiation has the ability to pass through substances (penetrating property), also to change the structure of materials.
 Therefore, radiation is widely applied to many fields today.

+In Medicine

-In Medicine Medical check with X-rays at hospitals is using the penetrating properties of radiation.
+Medical check with X-rays at hospitals is using the penetrating properties of radiation.

 Uses of X-rays for medical purposes have a long history; Marie Curie helped to save the lives of injured soldiers during wartime.
 She used the vehicle with X-ray equipment to diagnose broken bones.
 Radiation is also used for the sterilisation of medical apparatus such as surgical knives and syringes, as well as for cancer treatment.

 In advanced cancer treatment, radiation can selectively kill cancer cells without damage on surrounding healthy organs (cells).

+In Agriculture

-In Agriculture Sprouting in potatoes can be inhibited by exposing to radiation, so these potatoes can be kept for a long period.
-Selective breeding of plants is achieved by using radiation; developing pears with disease resistance and rice with cold resistance.
+Sprouting in potatoes can be inhibited by exposing to radiation, so these potatoes can be kept for a long period.
+Selective breeding of plants is achieved by using radiation; developing Radiat pears with disease resistance and rice with cold resistance.

 In Okinawa prefecture, Japan, radiation is used to control pests and to protect farm products.

 By sterilising, male melon flies cannot produce its offsprings so the number of melon flies has been gradually decreased.

-Sterilisation of medical apparatus
+Radiation is used in various ways according to its features.